TaneyaSenn/Portfolio-Practice/README.md

 ## Basic Animations with Vanilla HTML and CSS

 Exploring the use of CSS animations to create hover, glowing effects, drop downs on load and hidden visibility.

+## Loading Concert Cards using JavaScript and CSS Grid

+Using a forEach loop, the code dynamically creates and populates data from an external JS file array.

 ## Bootstrap 4 Basic Skeleton Site